Ohio Amish Country: Schools

-In 1914 the first clash over state-regulated mandatory school attendance until 16 occurred in Geauga County when three Amish fathers received fines when they did not send their children to school for 9th grade.
-In the 1920s and 1930s there were similar clashes in other states, resulting in a rise in Amish parochial schools and a case before the Supreme Court which found that mandatory school attendance until 16 interfered with free exercise of religion among the Amish.
+In 1914, the first clash over state-regulated mandatory school attendance until 16 occurred in Geauga County when three Amish fathers received fines for not sending their children to school for 9th grade.
+In the 1920s and 1930s, there were similar clashes in other states, which resulted in a rise in Amish parochial schools and a case before the Supreme Court that held that mandatory school attendance until 16 interfered with free exercise of religion among the Amish.
 Many Amish schools are former one-room public schoolhouses that the local Amish church districts purchased when public schools consolidated into multi-classroom campuses.

-As of 2010 the Flat Ridge Elementary School, a public school in the East Holmes Local Schools district, had a student body that was 100% Amish.
-Holmes County as of 2009 had over 200 Amish parochial schools; approximately half the Amish students in the county were enrolled in public schools.
-The Amish celebrate January 6, or Epiphany, as "Old Christmas"; the public schools remain open but Amish students are excused, which means some classrooms, or in the case of Flat Ridge Elementary entire schools, are empty.
+As of 2010, the Flat Ridge Elementary School, a public school in the East Holmes Local Schools district, had a student body that was 100% Amish.
+Holmes County as of 2009 had over 200 Amish parochial schools; approximately half of the Amish students in the county were enrolled in public schools.
+The Amish celebrate January 6, or Epiphany, as "Old Christmas"; the public schools remain open but Amish students are excused, which means that some classrooms, or in the case of Flat Ridge Elementary entire schools, are empty.

 Curriculum

-Amish schools are regulated by the Minimum Standards for the Amish Private Elementary Schools of the State of Ohio (Ohio Minimum Standards), which requires certain subjects be taught, including English, mathematics, geography, history, health, German, vocal music.
-Classes are required to be taught in English, still the second language for most Amish, except in German classes.
-In practice, each school sets its own curriculum, and according to Karen Johnson-Weiner, despite the Ohio Minimum Standards, certain subjects—typically geography, history, and health—are sometimes not taught because of objections from teachers or parents.
+Amish schools are regulated by the Minimum Standards for the Amish Private Elementary Schools of the State of Ohio (Ohio Minimum Standards), which requires that certain subjects be taught, including English, mathematics, geography, history, health, German, and vocal music.
+Except for German class, classes are required to be taught in English, which still is the second language for most Amish.
+In practice, each school sets its own curriculum, and, according to Karen Johnson-Weiner, despite the Ohio Minimum Standards, certain subjects—typically geography, history, and health—are sometimes not taught because of objections from teachers or parents.
 Some Old Order Amish parents object to teaching history because "there is too much glorification of war".
 Johnson-Weiner reported in 2007 that students at a school taught by a Swartzentruber member didn't study geography or health because of the teacher's objection to teaching those subjects.